diskoverdata/diskover-docs/source_files/software_activation.md

 /Applications/Diskover.app/Contents/MacOS/diskover/
 ```

-___
 ### Get License Info

-After you have installed your license keys, you can see info about the license anytime using diskover_lic.py or by going to the Diskover-web settings page and scrolling to the license info section.
+After you have installed your license keys, you can see info about the license using diskover_lic.py or by going to the diskover-web settings page and scrolling to the license info section.

 🔴 &nbsp;Get license info:
 ```